 More than 6 in 10 people need a visual aid.
 Today many people are quite happy with their glasses.
 But for years, spectacles were regarded a necessary evil rather than a fashion accessory.
 The reason for the displeasure of many customers was partially due to the high and extremely non-transparent prices of frames and lenses, and a shopping experience that offered no emotional highlights.

-In times of the increasing digitalization at the beginning of the new millennium, the question the young business administration graduate Dirk Graber posed already ten years ago was whether and if so, how customers in the optics market could benefit from the internet.
+In times of the increasing digitalization at the beginning of the new millennium, the question the young business administration graduate Dirk Graber posed already eleven years ago was whether and if so, how customers in the optics market could benefit from the internet.
 His vision back then: bringing the advantages of e-commerce – a bigger, immediately available fashionable assortment and transparent price models – into optometry and thus establishing a new way of buying eyewear.

 A vision becomes reality

 Together with the Spreadshirt founder and business angel Lukasz Gadowski, Dirk Graber concretized the business model of an online optician and named it Mister Spex.
 One thing became clear quickly: So far, the e-commerce development had left the optical industry in Germany completely untouched.
 Part of the Mister Spex founding team were: Björn Sykora, a friend from Graber’s university days, and the two IT experts Philipp Frenkel and Thilo Hardt.
 Finally, in December 2007 Mister Spex was officially founded.
 The first online shop went live in Germany in April of the following year.

 Information, counselling and service – a brand establishes itself